Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Witness For The Prosecution (1957), 114 minutes, D: Billy Wilder

-Co-writer and director Billy Wilder's brilliant film, a convoluted, twisting courtroom mystery based on Agatha Christie's 1933 four-character short story and celebrated 1947 stage play about an aging, distinguished, near-retirement age London barrister Sir Wilfrid Robarts (Charles Laughton), with his overbearing housekeeper/nurse Miss Plimsoll (Elsa Lanchester, Laughton's real-life wife) tending to his near-failing health.
-The intelligently clever and incorrigible attorney is asked by solicitor Mayhew (Henry Daniell) to take on a perplexing case, the defense of the prime suspect - an unemployed, American expatriate inventor named Leonard Stephen Vole (Tyrone Power in his final film role) in the murder of wealthy widow Emily Jane French (Varden).
-The testimony -- and true identity -- of the mysterious, beautiful German-born 'wife' of the accused, Christine "Helm" Vole (Marlene Dietrich), holds the key to solving the case involving marital infidelities and deceit.
-She is his only alibi - but cannot as the defendant's wife be considered a credible witness, but she IS called as a 'witness for the prosecution' to testify against him and cold-heartedly betray her husband.
-When a mysterious Cockney woman calls Sir Wilfrid saying she has information to help his client, the film sets up the surprise ending.
-After Leonard has been acquitted (although he actually committed the crime), Christine shockingly stabs him to death for his double-crossing philandering!
-The film has crisp dialogue, a complicated and intriguing plot, unique characters and excellent acting performances.
+Co-writer and director Billy Wilder's brilliant film had crisp dialogue, a complicated and intriguing plot, unique characters and excellent acting performances.
+It was a convoluted, twisting courtroom mystery based on Agatha Christie's 1933 four-character short story and celebrated 1947 stage play.
+It told about an aging, distinguished, near-retirement age London barrister Sir Wilfrid Robarts (Charles Laughton), with his overbearing housekeeper/nurse Miss Plimsoll (Elsa Lanchester, Laughton's real-life wife) tending to his near-failing health for a weak heart.
+The intelligently clever and incorrigible attorney was asked by solicitor Mayhew (Henry Daniell) to take on a perplexing case, the defense of the prime suspect - an unemployed, American expatriate inventor named Leonard Stephen Vole (Tyrone Power in his final film role).
+He was charged with the murder of wealthy widow Emily Jane French (Norma Varden), in order to inherit her property (80,000 pounds).
+The testimony -- and true identity -- of the mysterious, beautiful German-born 'wife' of the accused, Christine "Helm" Vole (Marlene Dietrich), held the key to solving the case involving marital infidelities and deceit.
+She was her husband's only alibi - but she could not, as the defendant's wife, be considered a credible witness.
+However, she WAS called as a 'witness for the prosecution' to damningly testify against him and cold-heartedly betray her husband.
+On the stand, she admitted that: (1) she wasn't really legally married to Leonard (and could therefore testify against him), (2) she was forced by him to provide a false alibi, and (3) her husband had admitted the murder to her, after returning home with blood on his clothes.
+When a mysterious Cockney woman (also Dietrich) called Sir Wilfrid claiming that she had surprise information to help his client, the film set up the twist ending.
+She offered to supply the barrister with love letters that the perjuring Christine had written to a mysterious lover named Max.
+When the trial resumed, Sir Wilfrid confronted Christine with the letters (so she could get rid of Leonard and be with another man) to prove that she had lied.
+Having proven Christine to be a liar and unreliable witness, Leonard was declared 'not guilty.'
+After Leonard had been acquitted, Christine revealed that she was disguised as the Cockney woman who had devised the ploy of love letters to get Vole acquitted.
+Only by being an entirely uncredible witness could she get her husband declared innocent.
+The defendant had obviously been guilty all along, and had committed the crime.
+He also declared that he was unfaithful and philandering with Diana (Ruta Lee), who arrived in the courtroom to run away with him.
+Then, with furious and jealous anger, Christine shockingly stabbed him to death for his double-crossing philandering!
+This climactic murder was followed by Sir Wilfrid's classic line when he corrected his nurse Miss Plimsoll about the killing: "Killed him?
+She executed him."
+Sir Wilfrid would now serve as Christine's defense lawyer.